What does a Credit Counseling Agency do?

 - Creditors may place a temporary notation on the individual’s report stating that they are enrolled in a DMP.
 This is done for the purpose of preventing any further credit card accounts from being opened while the individual is paying off current debt.
 The creditor is obligated to remove the notation once the individual is no longer enrolled in the DMP.

-- When an individual enrolls in a DMP, their accounts are closed either by the individual or by the creditor.
+- When an individual enrolls in a DMP, their accounts are effectively closed (either by the individual or by the creditor) and converted into monthly installment accounts by the creditor.
 Because of how a credit score is calculated and depending upon the balance on the individual’s account(s), such closings may initially lower the individual’s credit score.
 However, FICO’s credit scoring model relies most heavily upon a history of on-time payments and lower balances, which is also what we strive to help our clients achieve.

 How long does it take to pay off debt through a DMP?